mj1618/python-turtle-tutorial/README.md

 Have a play, break it, and read up more if you need more information here: [https://www.programiz.com/python-programming/dictionary](https://www.programiz.com/python-programming/dictionary)

-## Step 6: Shortest Path Algorithm
+## Step 6: Shortest Grid Path Algorithm

 For this challenge you will need the following tools mastered:
 - if/else, while and for loops